 The chain pattern considers transitive data dependencies through identifying chain assignments.
-Those are assignments in which the assigned variable is used as a read variable in the subsequent assignment.
-A chain assignment indicates that an assigned variable is correlated to the previously assigned variables as well as the subsequently assigned variables in the chain.
+For the sake of simplicity, we consider the chain pattern as a secondary pattern to the vertical one.
+Chain assignments are assignments in which the assigned variable is used as a read variable in the subsequent assignment.
+A chain assignment

+Function A P.Yen=P.Euro 107; Function B P.Yen=0; Function C P.Euro=1; P.Yen=107; end \mathbf{end} end indicates that an assigned variable is correlated to the previously assigned variables as well as the subsequently assigned variables in the chain.
 Figure 4e depicts an example of a chain assignment.
 The transitive data dependency recognized through the chain assignment indicates a correlation between Euro and Dollar.